 Here, $\iy \in \pot_\ipot$ means that $\y_i$ is involved in $\pot_j$, and $\MB(\y_\iy)$ denotes the \emph{Markov blanket} of $\y_i$---that is, the set of variables that co-occur with $\y_\iy$ in any potential function.
 The partial derivative of the log-pseudolikelihood with respect to $\Param_\itemp$ is

-Computing the pseudolikelihood gradient does not require inference and takes time linear in the size of $\yy$.
+Computing the pseudolikelihood gradient does not require joint inference and takes time linear in the size of $\yy$.
 However, the integral in the above expectation does not readily admit a closed-form antiderivative, so we approximate the expectation.
-When a variable in unconstrained, the domain of integration is a one-dimensional interval on the real number line, so Monte Carlo integration quickly converges to an accurate estimate of the expectation.
+When a variable is unconstrained, the domain of integration is a one-dimensional interval on the real number line, so Monte Carlo integration quickly converges to an accurate estimate of the expectation.

 We can also apply MPLE when the constraints are not too interdependent.
 For example, for linear equality constraints over disjoint groups of variables (e.g., variable sets that must sum to 1.0), we can block-sample the constrained variables by sampling uniformly from a simplex.
-These types of constraints are often used to represent mutual exclusivity of classification labels.
+These types of constraints are often used to represent categorical labels.
 We can compute accurate estimates quickly because these blocks are typically low-dimensional.